Jozef-Sz/Tools-SideProjects-and-HWs/strlib/README.md

 ## For user's of strlib
 In case you intend to use strlib in your project, you will have to:

-a) Clone or download as zip this repository and include strlib.h and strlib.c from the src folder to your project.
+a) Clone or download as zip this repository and copy strlib.h and strlib.c from the src folder to your project.

+or

 b) Create two files in your project, one named strlib.h and one strlib.c, then copy code from coresponding files on github, which are in the src folder.